Rebound Relationships: What They Are, When They Hurt, and When They Don't

 When you're comparing constantly

 Entering a new relationship while still measuring everything against the previous partner — favorably or unfavorably — means you're not actually present with the new person.
 They're receiving a filtered version of your attention at best.
+Every response they give you is being evaluated against a standard they didn't set, in a context they know nothing about.
+This isn't fair, and it doesn't work.

 When you're moving fast to avoid feeling bad